 The dissertation is a major undertaking by which an Ed.D. candidate demonstrates competence in the major area and ability to prepare an effectively written professional report.
-Approval of a dissertation proposal is required for Certification in some programs; therefore, students should consult their program for additional information.
 The dissertation may involve the application of a method of scholarly, scientific or professional analysis, research or experimentation; it may be the creation or preparation of materials of educational or other professional significance; or it may entail the design and application of a policy or program in an educational setting.